partiql/partiql-beamline/partiql-beamline-book/src/basics/scripts-and-processes.md

 ## Next Steps

-Now that you understand real Ion scripts and stochastic processes, you're ready to dive deeper into the [Data Generation](../data-generation/overview.md) section, where you'll learn about specific generator types, output formats, and advanced data modeling techniques using the actual PartiQL Beamline syntax.
+Now that you understand real Ion scripts and stochastic processes, you're ready to dive deeper into the [Data Generation](../data-generation/overview.md) section, where you'll learn about specific generator types, output formats, and advanced data modeling techniques using the actual Beamline syntax.